Home

 Placing the Camera

-Being able to place the camera in a 3D scene is essential.
-However, in most of the lessons from Scratchapixel, we usually set the camera position and rotation (remember that scaling a camera doesn't make sense) using a 4x4 matrix which is often labeled the camera-to-world matrix.
-However, setting up a 4x4 matrix by hand is not friendly.
+Positioning the camera in a 3D scene is crucial.
+In most lessons from Scratchapixel, we typically set the camera's position and orientation (noting that scaling a camera is illogical) using a 4x4 matrix, often referred to as the camera-to-world matrix.
+However, manually configuring a 4x4 matrix can be cumbersome.

-Thankfully, we can use a method that is commonly referred to as the look-at method.
-The idea is simple.
-To set a camera position and orientation, all you need is a point in space to set the camera position and a point to define what the camera is looking at (an aim).
+Fortunately, there is a method commonly known as the look-at method, which simplifies this process.
+The concept is straightforward.
+To establish a camera's position and orientation, you need a point in space for the camera's position and another point to define where the camera is aiming.
 Let's label our first point "from" and our second point "to".

-We can easily create a world-to-camera 4x4 matrix from these two points as we will demonstrate in this lesson.
+From these two points, we can easily create a world-to-camera 4x4 matrix, as we will demonstrate in this lesson.

-Before we get any further, however, let's address an issue that can be a source of confusion.
-Remember that in a right-hand coordinate system, if you are looking along the z-axis, the x-axis is pointing to the right, the y-axis is pointing upward and the z-axis is pointing towards you as shown in the figure below.
+Before proceeding, however, let's clarify a potential source of confusion.
+In a right-hand coordinate system, if you look along the z-axis, the x-axis points to the right, the y-axis points upward, and the z-axis points towards you, as depicted in the figure below.

-Therefore quite naturally, when we think of creating a new camera, it feels normal to orient the camera as if we were looking at the right-hand coordinate system with the z-axis pointing towards the camera (as shown in the image above).
-Because by convention cameras are oriented that way, books (e.g. Physically Based Rendering / PBRT) sometimes suggest that this is because cameras are not defined in a right-hand coordinate system but a left-hand one.
-If you look down the z-axis, a left-hand coordinate system is one in which the z-axis points away from you (in the same direction as the line of sight).
-Assuming the right-hand coordinate is the rule, why should we make an exception for cameras?
-This explanation is not inaccurate as such, it is nonetheless potentially a source of confusion.
+Thus, when envisioning a new camera setup, it seems natural to orient the camera as if viewing the right-hand coordinate system with the z-axis pointing towards the camera (as illustrated above).
+Because cameras are conventionally oriented in this manner, some texts (e.g., Physically Based Rendering / PBRT) suggest this orientation implies cameras are defined in a left-hand coordinate system, where the z-axis points away from you (in the same direction as the line of sight) when looking down the z-axis.
+While it's true that the right-hand coordinate system is standard, suggesting an exception for cameras could lead to confusion.

-We prefer to say that cameras are using a right-hand coordinate system like all the other objects in our 3D application.
-However, we do flip the orientation of the camera at render time, by "scaling" the ray direction by -1 along the camera's local coordinate z-axis when we cast rays into the scene.
-If you check the lesson Ray-Tracing: Generating Camera Rays you will notice that the ray-direction z-component is set to -1 before the ray direction vector is itself transformed by the camera-to-world matrix.
-This is not stricto sensu a scaling.
-We just flip the direction of the ray direction vector along the camera's local coordinate system z-axis.
+We prefer to consider that cameras operate within a right-hand coordinate system, like all other objects in our 3D application.
+However, we invert the camera's orientation at render time by "scaling" the ray direction by -1 along the camera's local z-axis when casting rays into the scene.
+As noted in the lesson Ray-Tracing: Generating Camera Rays, the ray-direction's z-component is set to -1 before transforming the ray direction vector by the camera-to-world matrix.
+This adjustment isn't exactly scaling; it merely reverses the ray direction vector along the camera's local z-axis.

-Bottom line: if you use a right-hand coordinate system for your application, to keep things consistent, the camera should also be defined in a right-hand coordinate system like with any other 3D object.
-But as we cast rays in the opposite direction, it is as if the camera was indeed looking down along the negative z-axis.
-With this clarification out of the way, let's now see how we build this matrix.
+Bottom line: if your application uses a right-hand coordinate system, to maintain consistency, the camera should also be defined within a right-hand coordinate system, just like any other 3D object.
+However, as we cast rays in the opposite direction, it essentially appears as if the camera were looking down along the negative z-axis.
+With this clarification addressed, let's now explore how to construct this matrix.

 Figure 1: the local coordinate system of the camera aimed at a point.